FluffyRudy/odin-library-project/README.md

 ## How to Use

 To use the app, open the HTML file in a web browser.
-Click the "Add Book" button to open the dialog, enter the book's details, and click "Confirm" to add the book to the library.
+Click the "Add Book" button to open the dialog, enter the book's details, click "Confirm" to add the book to the library and click "Remove" to remove book from library.